 The USCIS requires that some financial risk be assumed by the investor in order to qualify for the EB-5 Immigrant Investor Program.
 Each investor must qualify for the minimum at risk capital and new job creation requirement.
 Every effort is made by the General Partner to minimize the amount of risk by ensuring that the investment is properly collateralized and that the Partnership remains in strong financial standing.

 The regulations specifically allow for the pooling of funds by several investors in a Limited Partnership that then makes an investment in a job-creating project.
 The only requirement is that each investor must individually meet the minimum at risk capital and new job creation requirements.

 Investor has a limited partner status with the special purpose vehicle and is not expected to participate in the day to day operations of the EB-5 investment.

 The priority date, also known as the receipt date or filing date, is the date on which the I-526 petition is received and filed by the USCIS.
 It is typically used to determine an applicant’s place in the visa queue.

 ARCFE was approved by the USCIS to be a regional center in 2013.

-We have a very good track record of successfully completing the investment and obtaining permanent green cards for our investors.
+We are an award-winning Regional Center that has a very good track record of successfully completing the investment and obtaining permanent green cards for our investors.
 We have also returned numerous investors’ funds after they finished their EB-5 journey.
 We are very proud of what we have accomplished so far.